litexlang/litex-official-documents/Tutorial/Statement.md

 ### Understanding Statement Outputs

 Notice that these three kinds of outputs are produced by the Litex kernel **to the outside world of Litex**.
 They are not passed along to other Litex statements.
 This is different from programming: in programming, a statement's output can often be used as the input of another statement (for example, in Python the result of `1 != 2` can be stored in a variable, and that variable can then be passed as a parameter to another statement).

-Just like the song "Hotel California" says: "You can checkout any time you like but you can never leave.", you can see whether a statement is true, unknown, or error by yourself, but that return value of the statement is not passed along to other statements.

 **Natural Language Analogy**: When you read a mathematical statement, you register in your mind whether it's correct, incorrect, or ill-formed—rather than writing it down as an intermediate value for the next sentence to consume.